 Sustainability also means caring for the people (and animals) who make our work possible.
 Taking care of our community is vitally important — from the skilled workers who manufacture our yarn, to the indie dyers who use Knomad yarn to grow their creative businesses

 Knomad is dedicated to supporting the next generation of indie dyers.
-We aim to provide education around natural fibers, and encourage dyers to adopt eco-friendly processes in their own creative studios.
+We aim to provide education around natural fibres, and encourage dyers to adopt eco-friendly processes in their own creative studios.
 We are proud to support programs that offer mentorship and yarn for indie dyers from underserved communities, like The Knitting Tree’s new BIPOC mentorship program, LA In Color.

 To create one hank of Knomad yarn, there are many people involved in the process.
 From the farming, to the industrial process: the sorting, combing, spinning, washing, and packing.
 Our OEKO-TEX certification guarantees that our mill follows all labor regulations, and the mill has a trade union which assists workers with contract negotiations to ensure fair wages and working conditions.